-In one of our recent articles, we already discussed what is Machine Learning, along with some of the most common implementations in Banking, Retail, Finance, and Healthcare.
-This time we will focus on predictive maintenance with Machine Learning and determine how effective it is in 2024.
+In one of our recent articles, we already discussed what machine learning is and some of the most common implementations in banking, retail, finance, and healthcare.
+This time, we will focus on using machine learning in predictive maintenance.
+This guide explains how predictive maintenance machine learning works, the models used to build these systems, and the real-world benefits organizations can achieve.

 What Is Predictive Maintenance?

-This is a proactive maintenance strategy that uses Data Analytics, Machine Learning, and other predictive techniques to forecast when equipment or machinery is likely to fail, allowing maintenance to be performed before an expensive breakdown occurs.
+It’s a proactive maintenance strategy that uses data analytics, machine learning, and other predictive techniques to forecast when equipment or machinery is likely to fail, enabling maintenance before an expensive breakdown.

-In predictive maintenance, historical data from sensors, IoT devices, and other sources is analyzed to identify patterns and trends that can lead to equipment failure.
+In predictive maintenance, historical data from sensors, IoT devices, and other sources are analyzed using data analytics services and machine learning algorithms to identify patterns and trends that can lead to equipment failure.
 By monitoring factors such as temperature, vibration, pressure, and usage patterns, predictive maintenance algorithms can foresee potential issues and recommend maintenance actions to prevent downtime, reduce maintenance costs, and optimize asset performance.

 How Does a Predictive Maintenance Model Work?